Image by mostafa meraji from Pixabay

 • In my work in the past few years, I combined two teams of architects: a small central architecture team and a cross-organizational distributed virtual team.

-Figure 1: The Grounded Architecture framework: Collaborative Networks.
+Figure 1: The Grounded Architecture framework – Collaborative Networks.

-Background: Central vs. Federated Architecture Practice
+Centralized vs. Federated Architecture Practice

 Figure 2: Central vs. Federated Architecture Practice.